Holistic Cattle Grazing: Allan Savory’s Big Idea

 Holistic Grazing and Carbon Storage: Hype vs. Reality

 The basis for Savory's claim that holistic grazing can reverse climate change is its increased carbon storage potential.
-Holistically-grazed land promotes more carbon sequestration.
+Holistically grazed land promotes more carbon sequestration.
 The big question is how much and whether that is enough to support his climate change claim.
 The answer is almost certainly not.

 The claim falls apart when you look at the numbers.
 Pre-industrial (circa 1750) atmospheric CO2 levels were around 280 PPM.
-Today, we’re over 420 PPM and counting, so we’re talking about a drop of 140 PPM from current levels, even with all the other existing emissions from burning fossil fuels.
+Today, we’re over 420 PPM and counting, so we’re talking about needing a drop of 140 PPM from current levels, even with all the other existing emissions from burning fossil fuels.
 Reverse all the desertification you want, it won’t take carbon levels back to pre-industrial levels by grazing alone.

 Nevertheless, the Savory Institute claims that employing its grazing methods could remove around 500 billion tonnes of carbon from the atmosphere over 40 years, equating roughly to the 555 billion tonnes emitted since the Industrial Revolution.